1952 / 83 minutes

 I should mention one joke that parents will have to explain.
 At one point Costello inadvertently mixes some gunpowder into the chicken feed, and while I won’t give away what happens, kids who have never seen a powder horn will have to be clued into what just happened if they are going to get the joke.

 A minor caution would be that the boy they are babysitting is uppity…but mom and dad can point that out.

 The main caution is with the physical humor.
 The fights with the giant are all played to comic effect, and I think today’s kids will get that.
 The only scene I found off-putting was in the black and white conclusion, where Abbott slaps Costello for sleeping on the job.
 Costello seems to feel no ill effects, but I mention it only because it happened in the “real” world and isn’t the kind of thing you’d see in today’s children’s films – this is the slap in slapstick, and it just struck me as mean, not funny.

 This is a good film for the kids, but in need of some parental guidance because of the slapstick.
-For the parents it is a little slow, and a little too silly, but still enjoyable over all.
+For the parents, it is a little slow, and a little too silly, but still enjoyable overall.

-The film’s copyright has expired which has allow all sorts of publishers to put out their own tweaked versions.
+The film’s copyright has expired which has allowed all sorts of publishers to put out their own tweaked versions.
 That means you kind find copies that are entirely black and white, and the different versions vary in length from 78 to 83 minutes.
 So be sure you find a good one.
-You can watch Jack and the Beanstalk in low resolution for free down below, but better quality versions are widely available on all sorts of streaming service.
+You can watch Jack and the Beanstalk in low resolution for free down below, but better quality versions are widely available on all sorts of streaming services.